cmsc389T-spring23/Team6/README.md

 ## Pacman Class

+### get_valid_moves()
+This method takes in no arguments but returns an ArrayList of Locations that represent the valid places the current Pacman can move.
+It checks 4 cardinal directions to make sure no wall exists in that area.
+An empty ArrayList will be returned if there exists no valid moves.

 ### is_ghost_in_range()
 For the PacMan's (x,y) position, check the (x-1,y-1), (x-1,y+1), (x+1,y-1), (x+1,y+1) positions for a Ghost.
 If a Ghost is nearby, the function returns True, otherwise return False.
 To test, we created two cases.
 In the first case, a PacMan and Ghost are one space away and True is expected.
 In the second case, PacMan and Ghost are several spaces away and False is expected.